UCI-GDIM31/class-activities-jedi-narwhal/README.md

 2. _bounce is a int because you can't have partial of a bounce.
 It can't be a bool beause it doesn't involve true or false.
 It isn't a string because it is a number value.
 3. The error is that you need to add a semi-colon.

+### W3
+We use integers (0-100 as representing sanity level) as parameters.
+We use void to return something since the brightness is already updated.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727